A journey with Greece's last nomadic shepherds | DW | 02.03.2021

 "The mountain makes them strong and healthy — also me," said Nikos Saitis.
 "If they are transported by trucks, they get a shock, because of the abrupt change of place and altitude, like jetlag for humans."

-Nikos Saitis places a bell on a billy goat that will lead the flock of sheep during the migration.
-Each herd's bell has its own distinct sound and helps keep the animals together when they move in poor visibility
+Nikos Saitis places a bell on a goat that will lead his flock — each herd's bell has its own distinct sound and helps keep the animals together when they move in poor visibility.

-Giannis Saitis gets ready for bed.
-During night, the sheep make a huge circle around the humans and the fire to stay warm and safe
+Giannis Saitis gets ready for bed — at night, the sheep make a huge circle around the humans and the fire to stay warm and safe

 Each year, the two look forward to the journey that marks the beginning of winter and the hard work of lambing and milk production that follows.